grad-ient/ml_dojo/README.md

 This isn't your typical ML interview repo or resource for hacking the interview process.

-I'm building this for myself and anyone who wants to build mastery in machine learning.
+I'm building this for myself and anyone who wants to stand on their own two feet.
+Truly master what they preach.

 ## Why am I doing this?